selfrefactor/rambda/.github/README.md

 - `R.nop` is removed - it will be moved to `Rambdax` as `R.noop`

-- `R.includes` is no longer using string literal in Typescript definitions
+- `R.includes` is no longer using string literal in TypeScript definitions

 > Reason for breaking change - synchronize with Ramda `0.29.0` release: